openactive/openactive-test-suite/packages/openactive-openid-client/README.md

 OpenID Connect is one of the authentication and authorization strategies facilitated by the Open Booking API (spec: [OpenID Connect Booking Partner Authentication for Multiple Seller Systems](https://openactive.io/open-booking-api/EditorsDraft/#openid-connect-booking-partner-authentication-for-multiple-seller-systems)).

 This Node.js library provides an OpenID Connect test client.
-It caches tokens retrieved to allow them to be reused across tests, and can connect to endpoints provided by [openactive-openid-browser-automation](../packages/openactive-openid-browser-automation/) in order to exercise a target booking system's OpenID Provider implementation according to the [OpenID Connect Booking Partner Authentication for Multiple Seller Systems](https://openactive.io/open-booking-api/EditorsDraft/#openid-connect-booking-partner-authentication-for-multiple-seller-systems).
+It caches tokens retrieved to allow them to be reused across tests, and can connect to endpoints provided by [openactive-openid-browser-automation](../packages/openactive-openid-browser-automation/) in order to exercise a target booking system's OpenID Provider implementation according to the [spec](https://openactive.io/open-booking-api/EditorsDraft/#openid-connect-booking-partner-authentication-for-multiple-seller-systems).

 ## Redirect URI